Alchemication/yayska-frontend/README.md

 ## About Yayska

-Yayska is a mobile and web application designed to help parents support their children's learning journey in primary school mathematics.
-Built with Irish curriculum in mind, it provides parents with clear, practical insights into mathematical concepts their children are learning.
+Yayska is a mobile and web application designed to help parents support their children's learning journey in primary school subjects.
+Built with Irish curriculum in mind, it provides parents with clear, practical insights into concepts their children are learning.

+## How to Use Yayska

+Yayska is designed to guide you through your child's learning journey with a structured approach:

+### 1. 📅 Monthly Learning Overview

+- **Home Screen**: View the monthly curriculum carousel showing what your child should focus on
+- **Key Concepts**: Essential concepts for the current month that form the foundation
+- **Next Steps**: Important concepts that build on the key concepts and prepare for future learning
+- **Progress Tracking**: See at a glance which concepts have been studied (📖) and discussed (💬)

+### 2. 🔍 Explore All Subjects

+- **Subject Overview**: Browse all subjects your child will learn this year
+- **Comprehensive View**: See every concept organized by subject with expandable sections
+- **Progress Monitoring**: Track your engagement across all subjects and concepts

+### 3. 📚 Deep Dive into Concepts

+For each concept, you can:

+- **Study the Details**: Access comprehensive information about why it's important, difficulty level, and practical applications
+- **Get Parent Guidance**: Find key points, quick tips, and assessment approaches
+- **Understand Real-World Context**: See Irish-specific examples and practice ideas
+- **Track Time Investment**: Get realistic expectations for learning pace

+### 4. 💬 Chat with Yay

+- **AI-Powered Support**: Ask questions about any concept to get personalized explanations
+- **Contextual Help**: Get specific guidance tailored to your child's learning level
+- **Practice Ideas**: Receive suggestions for activities and exercises
+- **Feedback Loop**: Rate responses to help improve the experience

+### 5. 📊 Progress Tracking

+Your engagement is automatically tracked:

+- **📖 Studied**: Concepts you've read for at least 15 seconds
+- **💬 Chatted**: Concepts you've discussed with Yay using your own questions (not just suggested prompts)

+This system helps you:

+- **Stay Organized**: Know what to focus on each month
+- **Build Confidence**: Understand concepts before helping your child
+- **Track Progress**: See your learning journey and identify areas for more attention
+- **Get Personalized Help**: Use AI chat for specific questions and scenarios

 ## Key Features